 Sand is naturally moved northwards by long shore drift, and prior to European settlement, the beaches were naturally replenished from the dunes, and therefore sand movement could continue almost indefinitely.
 Development along our coast however, has resulted in large quantities of the sand supply either being 'locked up' or removed from the beach system, preventing natural replenishment.

-As a result, natural processes and coastal storms have continually eroded beach width, and without artificial replenishment, sand will continue to erode away, exposing the underlying hard rocks and clays.
+As a result, natural processes and coastal storms have eroded beach width, and without artificial replenishment, sand will continue to erode away, exposing the underlying hard rocks and clays.

 To counteract this, sand is carted from areas where it naturally builds up.
 In order to maintain sandy beaches, sand replenishment activities will need to continue.
 It is an expensive exercise, especially due to dwindling local sand sources, loss of seagrass, rising sea level, and the need to bypass sand around the harbours at Glenelg and West Beach.

-We envisage that eventually, sand-pumping stations and pipelines will replace the truck carting method.
+Eventually, sand-pumping stations and pipelines will replace the truck carting method.

 A healthy dune system has many benefits, from protecting against storm erosion to providing habitats for indigenous plants and animals, and as a source of sand for the beaches.